Alabama's GOP Primary Is Just a Preview

 More seriously, said Law, “That particular race had certain structural elements to it that at the outset we weren’t fully cognizant of.”

-Strange’s association with Bentley was “more toxic than people in DC realized,” said another senior GOP operative.
+Strange’s association with Bentley was “more toxic than people in D.C. realized,” said another senior GOP operative.
 Long after stories about Bentley faded from the media, the stench stuck.
 “It was something folks were talking about at church and at the salon.”

 More generally, the Alabama electorate is seen as a special breed.
 Said the operative, “I think Alabama—when you look at other states we’re going to be playing in that potentially have primary challenges—the makeup of the state is very different.”